SKU vs UPC Numbers: Differences & When to Use

 A full-featured POS system will help you manage and track all your SKUs and UPCs in a centralized location, synced across all store locations and sales channels.
 POS systems can automate SKU and UPC tracking and use information to deliver notifications and analytics reports about your business.

 Lightspeed POS is a robust solution with features to help manage all your inventory.
-It has the capacity to handle up to 10,000 SKUs and product variants, bundles, and kits.
-You can add SKUs and UPCs manually or import from an existing database.
+It can handle up to 10,000 SKUs and product variants, bundles, and kits.
+You can add SKUs and UPCs manually or import them from an existing database.
 It’s our top-recommended retail POS for inventory management.

-After your SKUs are input into your POS or inventory platform, you need to create usable SKU numbers.
+After your SKUs are entered into your POS or inventory platform, you need to create usable SKU numbers.
 In other words, you need to print them on labels so that customers and staff can refer to the SKUs and use them for the purposes mentioned above.
-Explore our list of the best barcode label printers to help you choose the right tools for your business, or learn how to create your own barcode labels with SKUs or UPCs.
+Explore our list of the best barcode label printers to help you choose the right tools for your business.
+Or, learn how to create your own barcode labels with SKUs or UPCs (retailers will often use both SKUs and UPCs together in one product barcode label).

 Bottom Line

-In an SKU vs UPC comparison, the biggest difference is that SKUs are internal and UPCs are external.
+In an SKU vs UPC comparison, the biggest difference is that SKUs are internal (for inventory management) and UPCs are external (for supply chain tracking).
 Each has its own uses, and you may even be obligated to use a UPC in some contexts, but both work together to help you easily track, find, and identify inventory.

-Managing your SKUs and UPCs with a POS like Lightspeed gives you every tool you need to maintain your inventory and sales floor efficiently.
+Managing your SKU and UPC processes with a POS like Lightspeed gives you every tool you need to maintain your inventory and sales floor efficiently.
 It provides streamlined, user-friendly inventory management and reporting tools with the capacity to handle lots of items.
 Visit Lightspeed to learn more.